Class of 2017 Master of Science in Organizational Leadership & Management

 He had been thinking about a master’s degree since his time at Rutgers but wasn’t sure if he could really commit to the added workload while working full time.
 “I wasn’t crazy about the quantitative focus of the GMATs and MBA programs,” Nick says, “I’m more of a words guy than a numbers guy.”

-A Peirce employee since 2014, Nick was well aware of the College's MSOLM program, but he was nevertheless impressed with the real-world applications of the coursework once he enrolled.
-“I think what stands out most about what I’ve learned in my courses at Peirce is just how relatable so many of the lessons are.
-This isn’t just theoretical stuff – it’s real world, practical knowledge.
-In fact, I sometimes find myself nodding my head and smiling while reading a passage in one of the texts as I remember a similar situation happening in my professional life,” Nick explains.
-“The lessons learned help show how I might handle similar situations differently in the future to achieve better results.”
+As an employee in the Philadelphia area, Nick was well aware of the College's MSOLM program, but he was nevertheless impressed with the real-world applications of the coursework once he enrolled.
+"I think what stands out most about what I've learned in my courses at Peirce is just how relatable so many of the lessons are.
+This isn't just theoretical stuff – it's real world, practical knowledge.
+In fact, I sometimes find myself nodding my head and smiling while reading a passage in one of the texts as I remember a similar situation happening in my professional life," Nick explains.
+"The lessons learned help show how I might handle similar situations differently in the future to achieve better results."

 If you’re still not sure whether or not to go back to school, Nick has some advice for you: “Stop waiting and just go back!
 Trust me, you can and should do it.
 Time is our most precious resource, because you’ll never get any of it back, and that means you’ll never get back the increased earning power and real career fulfillment you can have by getting your degree now!”